 CCD cameras with rotating shutters, and allowing a full coverage of meteoric activity will start operation during 2005.

 Our all-sky CCD cameras not only detect fireballs if not also meteors brighter than magnitude +3, and will bring interesting

 estimations of the flux density of annual streams and elusive minor showers.
 For an updated

 Currently operative and future SPMN stations.
 They are covering several regions with excellent conditions for meteorite

 recovery.
 The cercles represent the 400-km wide fireball detection areas optimally covered from each station, although

 the detection limit is about 500 km.

-or in the Spanish and Catalan version of our homepage.
-You can translate
+or to the Spanish and Catalan versions of our homepage for

 additional information.
 You may also translate easily our pages using e.g. Babel Fish.
 More information can be requested to our